luevano/luevano.xyz/blog/src/a/website_with_nginx.md

 You will need two things:

-* A domain name (duh!).
+- A domain name (duh!).
 I got mine on [Epik](https://www.epik.com/?affid=da5ne9ru4) (affiliate link, btw).
-	* With the corresponding **A** and **AAA** records pointing to the VPS' IPs ("A" record points to the ipv4 address and "AAA" to the ipv6, basically).
+	- With the corresponding **A** and **AAA** records pointing to the VPS' IPs ("A" record points to the ipv4 address and "AAA" to the ipv6, basically).
 I have three records for each type: empty one, "www" and "\*" for a wildcard, that way "domain.name", "www.domain.name", "anythingelse.domain.name" point to the same VPS (meaning that you can have several VPS for different sub-domains).
-* A VPS or somewhere else to host it.
+- A VPS or somewhere else to host it.
 I'm using [Vultr](https://www.vultr.com/?ref=8732849) (also an affiliate link).
-	* With `ssh` already configured both on the local machine and on the remote machine.
+	- With `ssh` already configured both on the local machine and on the remote machine.
-	* Firewall already configured to allow ports 80 (HTTP) and 443 (HTTPS).
+	- Firewall already configured to allow ports 80 (HTTP) and 443 (HTTPS).
 I use `ufw` so it's just a matter of doing `ufw allow 80,443/tcp` as root and you're golden.
-	* `cron` installed if you follow along (you could use `systemd` timers, or some other method you prefer to automate running commands every X time).
+	- `cron` installed if you follow along (you could use `systemd` timers, or some other method you prefer to automate running commands every X time).

 ## Nginx

+[Nginx](https://wiki.archlinux.org/title/Nginx) is a web (HTTP) server and reverse proxy server.

 You have two options: `nginx` and `nginx-mainline`.
 I prefer `nginx-mainline` because it's the "up to date" package even though `nginx` is labeled to be the "stable" version.
 Install the package and enable/start the service: